 Our Plastic Lobster

-This toy lobster is made of soft plastic.
+This toy lobster is made of soft, flexible plastic.
 It's so realistic, it's almost a replica of a real lobster.
 It is slightly squeezable like a rubber animal, and it floats.
 When you fill it with water, it squirts from the mouth.
 When it's filled with air, it squeaks when you squeeze it!
-This plastic lobster makes for a great display item.
+This plastic lobster makes for a great display item for restaurants or aquariums.
 The 8 1/2-inch length is measured from the curved feelers to the end of its tail.
-Check out our other lobster, shrimp, and crayfish toys and gifts.
+If you are having a lobster bake or party, these make great decorations, placecard holders, or gifts for the host if you are the one attending the party!
+Check out our other lobster, shrimp, and crayfish toys and gifts as well as all of our aquatic and sealife toys and replicas.

 Our lobster replica is a clawed lobster, a large marine crustacean related to freshwater crayfish.
 Clawed lobster fossils date back to at least the Cretaceous period, over 65 million years ago.
 Although their appearance is similar to scorpions, lobsters are not arachnids, they are arthropods, with ten legs total (the first three sets have claws, and the first of these are much bigger than the others).
 Lobsters are among the very few animals that show no detrimental effects of aging, continuing to grow and increase in fertility until an outside force (disease, predation, or injury) causes death.
 Generally, lobsters are less than 20 inches long.
 The largest lobster was caught in Canada and weighed over 44 pounds.